Frequently asked questions

 3. How do I register with the Department of Education?

-You complete the relevant provincial registration forms that are included in your Clonard pack.
-Make a copy of the forms and then submit them via registered post or courier to the address provided in the information letter on the subject that Clonard includes in each pack.
+You complete the relevant provincial registration forms found on the Department of Education’s website.
+Make a copy of the forms and then submit them via registered post or courier to the address provided on their site.
 Registration with the DoE can be a slow process so we recommend that you start with the Clonard work and then begin your registration.
 Our programme is well-known to the department officials and we are in line with the National Curriculum Statement so there should not be a problem registering your child as a homeschooler with the DoE.
-You can read more about DoE registration in our blog post about the topic.

 1. How long has Clonard been around?